The Algarve is a great place to live. More than 300 days of sunshine, beautiful beaches, and a laid-back culture making it a popular place to move to.

 If your earnings or savings are in a non-Euro currency, it makes sense to pay attention to the currency fluctuations and to move your money at the most opportune moments.
 Sites like Wise (previously TransferWise) are also worth using instead of traditional banks, as these do not charge the same fees that banks do.

-The Algarve isn’t quite the digital nomad hotspot that Lisbon or even Porto has become, but that doesn’t mean it’s a good place for remote workers, digital nomads, and freelancers.
-As there are only a few digital nomads and not much of a startup scene, this will be a quieter experience than staying in somewhere like Lisbon.
+The Algarve isn’t quite the digital nomad hotspot that Lisbon or even Porto has become, but that doesn’t mean it isn’t a good place for remote workers, digital nomads, and freelancers.
+In fact, it’s becoming a digital nomad hotspot, particularly around Lagos.

 The Algarve VS other parts of Portugal